peterhinch/micropython-async/TUTORIAL.md

 lock.
 The same observation applies to task cancellation.

 The module `asyn.py` offers a `Lock` class which works in these situations.
-It is significantly less efficient than the official class.
+It is significantly less efficient than the official class but supports additional interfaces as per the CPython version including context manager usage.

 ###### [Contents](./TUTORIAL.md#contents)